-The number of personnel at the end of the review period on December 31, 2016 was 7 persons (at the end of the previous reporting period on December 31, 2015: 7).
+The number of personnel at the end of the review period on December 31, 2017 was 7 (7) persons.

-Herantis’ ordinary Annual General Meeting (AGM) was held on April 11, 2016.
+Herantis’ ordinary Annual General Meeting (AGM) was held in Helsinki, Finland on April 11, 2017.

-The AGM adopted the annual accounts for financial year 2015 and resolved to discharge the members of the Board of Directors and the Managing Director from liability.
-In accordance with the proposal by the Board of Directors, the AGM resolved that no dividend be paid for the financial period January 1-December 31, 2015, and that the loss for the period be recorded on the profit and loss account.
+The AGM adopted the annual accounts for financial year 2016 and resolved to discharge the members of the Board of Directors and the Managing Director from liability.
+In accordance with the proposal by the Board of Directors, the AGM resolved that no dividend shall be paid for the financial period January 1-December 31, 2016, and that the loss for the period shall be recorded on the profit and loss account.

 The AGM decided that the Auditor will be paid reasonable remuneration in accordance with its invoice approved by the company.